wiltojo/CleaningDataProject/CodeBook.md

 # Codebook

-This explains how the variables work and the "ETL"
+This explains how the code work and the "ETL"

 ## Data Set